espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Class Features/Ash.md

 **Moderate Curse**

 The ash you produce intensifies and fills the area around you, obscuring details and making the ground challenging to navigate.
-You are [[Dazzled]].
+You are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]].
 An aura of ash surrounds you in a 10-foot emanation.
-You and creatures in the aura are [[Concealed]].
+You and creatures in the aura are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]].
 If you do not move for 1 round, heaps of ashes settle in the aura, creating difficult terrain that lasts until you move (when the ashes blow away).

 **Major Curse (11th)**